 Noise Testing & Risk Assesments

-Precise Consulting offer testing to identify the risk levels of potential over-exposure to unwanted noise in the workplace.
+Precise Consulting offer monitoring and testing to identify the risk levels of potential over-exposure to unwanted noise in the workplace.

 Noise pollution refers to unwanted sound that may damage your hearing and cause other health effects such as stress, hypersensitivity to noise, increased blood pressure and increased heart rate.
 It may have psychological effects causing anxiety, depression and loss in productivity.
 It can also interfere with speech communication in the workplace, potentially putting people’s safety at risk.